Rail transport in Konin: History

 From the late 1980s to the 1990s, rail transport, both passenger and freight, declined, leading to the demolition of many railway buildings.
 In May 1995, the last scheduled passenger train departed for Kazimierz Biskupi.
 Between 1998 and 1999, the tracks and signaling system on Warsaw–Kunowice railway were modernized.

-On 9 December 2012, with the introduction of the 2012/2013 timetable, Koleje Wielkopolskie trains began operating in Konin.
+On 9 December 2012, with the introduction of the 2012/2013 timetable, Greater Poland Railways trains began operating in Konin.

 In May 2013, plans were announced for a major renovation of Konin's station, but in November, it was decided to demolish the existing building and construct a new one.
 By June 2014, a local spatial development plan and design for the new station were to be prepared, with construction set to begin in 2015.
 The plans envisioned a combined railway, PKS, and international bus terminal, adapted for people with disabilities, with a redeveloped parking area and modernized platforms in the long term.
 In mid-2014, construction was delayed due to the lack of an investor, which the Polish State Railways began seeking in April.
 The railway's "Small Development Projects" initiative proposed a new station with commercial and office spaces, with similar plans for stations in Mińsk Mazowiecki, Dębica, and Oświęcim.
 By early 2015, investors were secured to fund the new station, estimated at 38 million PLN, with construction planned to start in late 2016 or early 2017 and last approximately 12 months.